 Web and Communications Officer

-Maria is assistant editor of The Complete Works of John Marston (under contract with Oxford University Press, gen. eds.
+Maria is a Marie Skłodowska Curie fellow at the National University of Ireland, Galway.
+She is assistant editor of The Complete Works of John Marston (under contract with Oxford University Press, gen. eds.
 Martin Butler and Matthew Steggle), and co-editor, with Lukas Erne, of the German play Tito Andronico (1620), which is forthcoming with Arden Shakespeare.
 She is also preparing two separate editions of William Percy’s manuscript play, The Aphrodysial (1602) for the Malone Society and Digital Renaissance Editions.
 Maria has held postdoctoral research fellowships at the Universities of Leeds (2020-21) and Geneva (2016-2019), and is a project member of Medieval and Early Modern Orients.
 Maria’s research interests include textual editing, early modern drama, travel literature, and cross-cultural encounters.

 Web and Comms Deputy

 Kat is a researcher, lecturer, actor, dramaturg, and director specialising in contemporary performances of early modern plays.
 The main focus of her research is corporeal feminist understandings of the body in performance, and she completed her PhD entitled ‘“My body shall pay recompense”: The Embodiment of Margaret in Selected Staged and Televised Cycles of the First Tetralogy’ at Bath Spa University in 2021.
 She is currently a Teacher at the University of Bristol and an Associate Lecturer at Bath Spa University, and is working towards developing her PhD thesis for publication.

 Miranda Fay Thomas